 chapter means a branch or sub-division of the Club formed in a specific state or region by at least ten (10) members resident in that region.

-committee means the Board which is the body governing or has management of the club.
+committee means the body governing or has management of the club and may also be known as the board.

-convenor means the member appointed by a chapter which has chosen not to elect a board.
+convenor means the member appointed by a chapter which has chosen not to elect a committee.